Pope Urban VII

-Pope Urban VII (Urbanus VII; Urbano VII; 4 August 1521 – 27 September 1590), born Giovanni Battista Castagna, was head of the Catholic Church, and ruler of the Papal States from 15 to 27 September 1590.
-His papacy was the shortest recognized in history.
+Pope Urban VII (Urbanus VII; Urbano VII; 4 August 1521 – 27 September 1590), born Giovanni Battista Castagna, was head of the Catholic Church, and leader of the Papal States from 15 to 27 September 1590.
+His papacy is the shortest recognized in history.

 Castagna, born in Rome in 1521, was a highly educated man who held various positions within the Catholic Church and the structures of the Papal States of his day.
 He served as Governor of Fano, Perugia, and Umbria and, as the Archbishop of Rossano, participated in the Council of Trent.
 Later, he was appointed as the Apostolic Nuncio to Spain and Venice and served as the Papal legate to Flanders and to Cologne.
 He was elevated to the cardinalate in 1583 by Pope Gregory XIII.

 Upon the death of Pope Sixtus V, Castagna was elected as pope on 15 September 1590, taking the name Urban VII.
 He was known for his charity, public works projects, and strict opposition to nepotism.
 His papacy was short-lived as he died of malaria on 27 September 1590, after just 12 days in office.
 Urban VII is remembered for instituting the world's first known public smoking ban, threatening excommunication for those using tobacco in or near a church.